kovalan/Takeaway/README.md

 1. game-of-three (server)
 2. game-of-three-client (client)

 This game can be run in both auto mode and manual mode.
 In order to run in manual mode, run the game-of-three-client with "true" as a run time program argument.
+Client programs sends a REST call to the server and server sends back the game response.

 ## STEPS
 1. Run game-of-three (server) first.